1DGK/1dgk.github.io/_posts/2026/2026-01-23-start-here-cs-journey.md

 pin: true
 ---

-I'm learning Computer Science through an online degree and consistent practice.
+I'm learning Computer Science through an online degree.
 This site is my notebook of coursework, projects, and certifications.

 - Begin with the **[Journey](/journey/)** hub for curated milestones.
 - Browse current **[Projects](/projects/)** and my **[GitHub](https://github.com/1dgk)**.